 The 2012 WHO study mentioned earlier in this guide found that in areas affected by the conflict in Syria, only about 50% of field hospitals were fully functioning.
 Although some were inadequate due to damage caused by destruction from combat, the primary reason so many field hospitals were functioning below standard was due to lack of sufficient equipment, staff, and medicine.

 Disaster response initiatives should include budget planning and an effective supply chain in order to deliver these vital resources and ensure the fulfillment of ongoing needs.
 Funding from governments and relief organization donations often causes budget constraints that can cripple a humanitarian supply chain, so financial support planning is a critical part of the resource planning process.

 Disaster response carries an understandably large and yet unquestionably necessary expense.
 Human lives are at stake, so logistics efficiency and timeliness is deeply vital.
 Logistics is the overarching term to include delivery, transportation and distribution of relief, from the field hospital systems themselves, to ongoing supply of necessary resources.
 Humanitarian disaster response efforts commonly struggle with uncertainties such as the location and magnitude of the disaster, as well as the specific needs of its victims and survivors.

 Preparedness, flexibility and in-depth planning is essential for the most effective response.

 However, those aspects of disaster response can require quite the cost.
-Several studies have estimated that around 80 percent of disaster response funds are spent on logistics, making this area one of the most expensive aspects of disaster response.
+Several studies have estimated that around 80 percent of disaster response funds are spent on logistics, making this area easily the most expensive aspect of disaster response.
 Logistics efficiency or lack thereof makes a dramatic difference in not only the cost of responding to a disaster event, but also in the aid organization’s ability to provide augmented or additional help.

 When planning logistics for a relief effort, the field hospital should be capable of supplying two features that are important for efficient disaster response: